piotrneto/catchit-and-stewit/readme.md

 ## Game Description

-Catchit & Stewit is an exciting action-strategy game that puts your reflexes and culinary skills to the test.
+Catchit & Stewit is an exciting arcade game that puts your reflexes and culinary skills to the test.
 In this unique cooking adventure:

 - Players take on the role of a chef in a whimsical kitchen world
 - The main objective is to catch various ingredients as they fall from the sky and use them to create delicious stews